MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/business-performance-planning-overview.md

 The Sales director can utilize the dimensions created during planning to slice their data by territory, product, and date in Power BI.
 This enables the sales director to understand trends and prepare a plan that takes into account any trends or outliers.

-To identify patterns and filter data, a dimension must map to the sales data in table 1the first table in this article.
+To identify patterns and filter data, a dimension must map to the sales data in table 1, the first table in this article.
 Therefore, the following dimensions defined for the cube:

 - Territory
 - Product